Electoral system of Germany: Right to vote

 Suffrage is the civil right to vote.
 All German citizens over the age of 18 are allowed to vote (Art.
 38, para.
-2 of the Basic Law for the Federal Republic of Germany), as long as they have lived in Germany for at least a three-month continuous period that was within 25 years of the election.
+2 of the Basic Law for the Federal Republic of Germany), as long as they have lived in Germany after reaching the age of 14 for at least a three-month continuous period that was within 25 years of the election.

 According to Art.
 20, para.
 2, p.
 1 all power emanates from the people, that is the people of Germany.
 Therefore, Art.
 12 para.
 1 of German Federal Electoral Law determines in accordance with constitutional law, that only Germans in the sense of Art.
 116, para.
 1 are eligible to vote.